Study of Form Factors and Observables in $B_c^- \rightarrow \bar{D}^{(*)0}\ell^-\bar{\nu}_{\ell}$ and $B_c^- \rightarrow D^{(*)-}\ell^+\ell^-$ decays: Theoretical Background

 Similar to the form factors $F_{+}(q^{2})$ and $F_{0}(q^{2})$, the form factors $A_{0,1,2}(q^{2})$ and $T_{1,2}(q^{2})$ satisfy constraint relations at $q^{2}=0$ and are of the form as

 respectively.
-Now of all the theoretical approaches available in existing literature to calculate the form factors we do so in the perturbative QCD framework, in which the effective hamiltonian, or the decay amplitudes or rather the form factors can be expressed as the convolution of the initial and the final state meson distribution amplitudes and a hard amplitude.
-The distribution amplitudes absorb the non-perturbative dynamics of the process, and are effectively process-independent, while the hard amplitude encodes contributions from all the hard sub-processes occuring, such as exchange of hard gluons between the decaying quark and the spectator quark, and is perturbatively calculable and is process dependent.
+Now, of all the theoretical approaches available in existing literature to calculate the form factors, we do so in the perturbative QCD framework, in which the effective Hamiltonian, or the decay amplitudes, or rather the form factors, can be expressed as the convolution of the initial and the final state meson distribution amplitudes and a hard amplitude.
+The distribution amplitudes absorb the non-perturbative dynamics of the process and are effectively process-independent, while the hard amplitude encodes contributions from all the hard sub-processes occurring, such as the exchange of hard gluons between the decaying quark and the spectator quark, and is perturbatively calculable and process-dependent.

-As has been explained in \cite{Li:1994iu} for $B\rightarrow \pi$ form factor and in \cite{Kurimoto:2002sb} for $B\rightarrow D^{(*)}$ form factors, radiative corrections to the meson wave functions and hard amplitudes, with the processes having kinematics that has been already shown in Eqn \eqref{eqn: kinematics momentum}, generate double logarithms from the overlap of collinear and soft radiative corrections of the form $\alpha_{s}\ln^{2}(x)$ and $\alpha_{s}\ln^{2}(k_{T})$, $k_{T}$ representing the transverse momenta of the quarks.
-These terms generate divergences at end point regions of $x$ and $k_{T}$.
-To remove the divergences, the double logarithm terms are resummed into what is termed as Sudakov factors.
+As has been explained in \cite{Li:1994iu} for $B\rightarrow \pi$ form factor and in \cite{Kurimoto:2002sb} for $B\rightarrow D^{(*)}$ form factors, radiative corrections to the meson wave functions and hard amplitudes, with the processes having kinematics that have already been shown in Eqn \eqref{eqn: kinematics momentum}, generate double logarithms from the overlap of collinear and soft radiative corrections of the form $\alpha_{s}\ln^{2}(x)$ and $\alpha_{s}\ln^{2}(k_{T})$, $k_{T}$ representing the transverse momenta of the quarks.
+These terms generate divergences at the endpoint regions of $x$ and $k_{T}$.
+To remove the divergences, the double logarithm terms are resummed into what are termed the Sudakov factors.
 The first kind of double logarithms are organised into a jet function $S_{t}(x)$ as a consequence of threshold resummation \cite{Li:2001ay}.
 The jet function is expressed as